 1. What were the assets of the railroad retirement and railroad unemployment insurance systems last year?

-2. What was the conclusion of the 27th Actuarial Valuation of the financial condition of the railroad retirement system?
+2. What was the conclusion of the 2019 report of the financial condition of the railroad retirement system?

-The conclusion was that, barring a sudden, unanticipated, large decrease in railroad employment or substantial investment losses, the railroad retirement system will experience no cash-flow problems during the next 29 years.
-Under the current financing structure, actual levels of railroad employment and investment return over the coming years will determine whether corrective action is necessary.
+The overall conclusion was that, barring a sudden, unanticipated, large decrease in railroad employment or substantial investment losses, the railroad retirement system will experience no cash-flow problems during the next 25 years.
+Under the current financing structure, actual levels of railroad employment and investment return over the coming years will largely determine whether corrective action is necessary.

 3. What methods were used in forecasting the financial condition of the railroad retirement system?

-Projecting income and outgo under optimistic, moderate, and pessimistic employment assumptions, the valuation indicated no cash-flow problems occur throughout the 75-year projection period under the optimistic and moderate assumptions.
-Cash-flow problems do occur under the pessimistic assumption, but not until 29 years from now in 2047.
+Projecting income and outgo under optimistic, moderate and pessimistic employment assumptions, the valuation indicated no cash-flow problems occur throughout the projection period under any of the three employment assumptions.

-5. Did the 27th Actuarial Valuation of the railroad retirement system recommend any railroad retirement payroll tax rate changes?
+5. Did the 2019 report of the railroad retirement system recommend any railroad retirement payroll tax rate changes?

 The report did not recommend any change in the rate of tax imposed by current law on employers and employees.